Harry Danish

-Muhammad Harry Danish bin Mohd Haizon (born 29 April 2004) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Selangor.
+Muhammad Harry Danish bin Mohd Haizon (born 29 April 2004) is a Malaysian professional footballer who plays as a winger for Malaysia A1 Semi-Pro League club Perak FA.
 He has represented Malaysia at youth level.

 Club career

 Selangor

 Born in Meru, Harry began his career at Tunku Mahkota Ismail Sports School and Mokhtar Dahari Academy (AMD) as a youth, before joining Selangor reserve team on aged 18.
 He alternated between the first-team and the under-20s in the following years, being named on the bench for the several matches at senior squad, but remaining an unused substitute.
 On 22 December 2024, Harry made his senior debut as a substitute for Nooa Laine in Selangor's 3–0 home win over Kelantan Darul Naim in the MFL Challenge Cup.
+On 27 June 2026, Selangor announced that Harry would depart the club following unsuccessful negotiations over a new contract extension.

+Perak FA

+On 17 July 2026, Harry signed for Malaysia A1 Semi-Pro League club Perak FA on a free transfer.

 International career

 Youth

 Harry represented the Malaysia U20s at the 2019 AFF U-15 Championship tournament in Thailand.
 He made overall appearance at the tournament, scored three goals in seven games, as Malaysia won the tournament.